nzhou26/nzhou26/README.md

 # What's Up 👋

 I'm **Ningkun Zhou**, a Machine Learning Engineer with **5 year experience**, specializing in computer vision and its applications in industrial and scientific settings.
-I'm looking for jobs in the United Kingdom right now.

 ## Professional Experience
 ### Danieli China